-Abe and I decided to meet for dinner beforehand.
-I looked up the closest veggie-friendly restaurant on yelp, which was Chakra, and made reservations on opentable.
-Once again, parking was a cinch!
-I found a spot on the street nearby.
+Abe and I decide to meet for dinner beforehand.
+I looked up the closest veggie-friendly restaurant on yelp, which was Chakra Indian Restaurant, and made reservations on Open Table.
+Once again, parking is a cinch!
+I find a spot on the street nearby.

-The space was quite beautiful – you can’t see it, but there was smoke coming from the glass wall fountain – dry ice, maybe?
+The space is quite beautiful – you can’t see it, but there is smoke coming from the glass wall fountain – dry ice, maybe?

 They brought us some delicious fried papadums with 4 dipping sauces – I don’t know what they were, but all were mild and delicious.
 I think I must have eaten about 8 chips, because I feel like I had each dip twice.